MainWP Support Updates

 While this may seem scary at first, this has been our internal policy for years; we are just setting it in writing now.
 I wanted to be able to set expectations better as we add more users.

-New HelpScout Support Desk
+New Support Desk

-After years and 1000’s tickets with FreshDesk, we’ve decided to move from FreshDesk to HelpScout.
+After years and 1000’s of tickets with FreshDesk, Help Scout, and HubSpot, we’ve decided to move to Intercom.
 It’s never easy to change support desks, especially one you’ve used for so long.

 If you have an open ticket before today, it will remain on the old help desk system until it is resolved, and you will still see support replies from the support@mainwp.com email address.
 However, this email will no longer take new tickets.

-New tickets from today will need to use the contact form, support form from the my-account section, or email help@mainwp.com to start a new support ticket.
-Also, new tickets will be responding using the help@mainwp.com email address.
+New tickets from today will need to use the contact form, support form from the my-account section, or email support@mainwp.com to start a new support ticket.
+Also, new tickets will be responded to using the support@mainwp.com email address.
 Be sure to add this to the “allow list” with your email provider.

 New Support and Contact Forms